 In the event of weather-related closures, JBM-HH personnel follow the guidance of the Office of Personnel Management (OPM) which provides "open" or "closed" status for all government agencies inside the Washington, D.C., beltway.

-Partner organization employees should check with their chain of command.
-If anyone has a question on duty status, please contact your supervisor.
+If you have a question on your duty status, contact your supervisor.

 Information on Road Conditions --

 When road conditions are "green," the roads are dry, and normal driving conditions and government-authorized dispatch procedures apply.